qinzhi-0110/Temporal-Context-Aggregation-Network-Pytorch/README.md

 ## Download Datasets

 We support experiments with publicly available dataset HACS for temporal action proposal generation now.
-To download this dataset, please use [official HACS downloader](https://github.com/) to download videos from the YouTube.
+To download this dataset, please use [official HACS downloader](https://github.com/hangzhaomit/HACS-dataset) to download videos from the YouTube.

 To extract visual feature, we adopt Slowfast model pretrained on the training set of HACS.
-Please refer this repo [Slowfast](https://github.com/) to extract features.
+Please refer this repo [Slowfast](https://github.com/facebookresearch/SlowFast) to extract features.

-For convenience of training and testing,  we provide the rescaled feature at here [Google Cloud](https://coming_soon) or [Baidu Yun]().
+For convenience of training and testing,  we provide the rescaled feature at here [Google Cloud](https://coming_soon) or [Baidu Yun](https://pan.baidu.com/s/17m1LY4Ibftl5wXJ4qlTnRQ)[473u].

 # Training and Testing  of TCANet